Full question:

 Answer:

-If the other parent resides in another state, then the notice must be sent by registered mail to his last known address.
-If the court is satisfied that, despite diligent efforts, the parent cannot be located, then the court may dispense with notice or require notice to be given to him in such manner as the court thinks proper, such as notice by publication in a newspaper.
+If the other parent lives in a different state, notice must be sent by registered mail to their last known address.
+If they cannot be located despite reasonable efforts, the court may allow notice to be given in another way, such as through publication in a newspaper.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.